The roads that surround the city also provide a scenic training ground for cyclists of all ages and fitness levels.

 Palmerston North City Council and Manawatū District Council want our region to be the best place in New Zealand to ride a bike.
 We will do this by making the roads safer, building more cycle routes and facilities, and promoting cycling as an environmentally friendly, healthy and cheap way to get to work or school.

-Cycle Action Plan (PDF, 400KB) - report and recommendations of the cycle investigation working party, August 2011
+(Contained in the report and recommendations of the cycle investigation working party, August 2011)

 Resources for people who bike

 Cycling is a affordable, fun, and a great way to stay fit and healthy - as well as a convenient way of getting around.

 If you cycle, you must follow the road rules and you must also wear an approved safety helmet.